imyoungyang/myAWSStudyBlog/apigw-data-validation/README.md

 3. Create models in the API Gateway
 4. Enable API Gateway Request Validator
 5. Test the request validator
-6. Customerize the validation error message
+6. (Optional) Customerize the validation error message
+7. (Optional) Log the invalidate body information to cloudwatch log

 ## Analysis the request body format
 Give the example for the reqeust body as the following to create the transactin tickets: